apache/druid/docs/api-reference/retention-rules-api.md

 Retrieves an array of rule objects for a single datasource.
 Returns an empty array if there are no retention rules.

-Note that this endpoint returns an `HTTP 200` even if the datasource does not exist.
+Note that this endpoint returns an HTTP `200 OK` message code even if the datasource does not exist.

 ### URL

-<code class="getAPI">GET</code> <code>/druid/coordinator/v1/rules/:datasource</code>
+<code class="getAPI">GET</code> <code>/druid/coordinator/v1/rules/:dataSource</code>

 ### Query parameters

 * `full` (optional)
-  * Include the default retention rule for the datasource in the response.
+  * Includes the default retention rule for the datasource in the response.

 ### Responses